alexisbellido/dockerize-django/README.rst

 .. code-block:: bash

-  $ docker run -d --network=zinibu --hostname=redis1 --name=redis1 redis:3.2.6
+  $ docker run -d --network=project-network --hostname=redis1 --name=redis1 redis:3.2.6

 Exposes port 6379 so you can connect from the application container on the same network using the name.